Mexico's Residential Property Market Analysis 2026

 Mexico's rent price index:

-Experts caution, however, that these figures may understate the true dynamics of the market due to the prevalence of informal rental arrangements and significant regional disparities.
-"In some areas, particularly those attracting digital nomads or influenced by short-term rental platforms such as Airbnb, demand and rents have surged.
-At the same time, other large urban areas remain dominated by informal leasing, often without professional oversight," observed Pablo Cotler, research professor at Universidad Iberoamericana.
+Some experts caution, however, that moderate rental inflation figures may understate the true dynamics of the market due to the prevalence of informal rental arrangements and significant regional disparities.
+“In some areas, particularly those attracting digital nomads or influenced by short-term rental platforms such as Airbnb, demand and rents have surged.
+At the same time, other large urban areas remain dominated by informal leasing, often without professional oversight,” observed Pablo Cotler, research professor at Universidad Iberoamericana.

 Mexico Actual Rents Inflation graph